|Nutrition Facts (per serving)|

 Note: Decrease the draining time to 20 minutes if you want a softer ricotta, or increase it to as much as an hour for a more solid version that is good for things such as stuffing ravioli.

 1/2 gallon whole milk

-3/4 teaspoon citric acid (dissolved in 2 tablespoons cool water)
+3/4 teaspoon citric acid, dissolved in 2 tablespoons cool water

 Put the milk into a medium-sized pot over low heat.
-In a separate bowl or container, dissolve the citric acid in the two tablespoons of water and then add that mixture to the milk.
+In a separate bowl or container, dissolve the citric acid in the 2 tablespoons of water and then add that mixture to the milk.
 Add the salt to the other ingredients (the salt is a matter of flavor here, not something that is preserving the cheese, so up to you whether or not to include it).
 Add the cream, if using.
 Whisk to combine the ingredients well.

 You will need a meat or cheese thermometer to get an accurate read on the temperature.
 Stir the milk mixture as it warms to prevent it from scorching on the bottom of the pot.
-At between 165F to 190F the milk will separate into curds and whey (whey is the liquid that separates from the curds, which are the dairy solids).
+At between 165 F to 190 F the milk will separate into curds and whey (whey is the liquid that separates from the curds, which are the dairy solids).

 Once the curds have separated from the whey, turn off the heat and let the ingredients sit at room temperature for 10 minutes.